tech4242/test-genie/README.md

 [![Build Status](https://travis-ci.org/tech4242/test-genie.svg?branch=master)](https://travis-ci.org/tech4242/test-genie)

 # test-genie
 A small Go server to help you unit test your frontend by fetching "real" mock data from your live server.
+The whole point is to let you unit test your frontend with up-to-date data instead of static json files in your frontend code.

 ## Setup

 ### Config

+Add the `url` that you want to route to in `config.yml`. `live: true` will run the "live" reverse proxy server that will route your `url` through `localhost:9000`.
+Setting `live: false` will allow you to run a local mock server with the saved data from the live server _but this feature is still under development_.

 Duplicate `config.yml.dist` as `config.yml` (in .gitignore):

 ```
 cp config.yml.dist config.yml
 ```

-Add the `url` that you want to route to. `live: true` will run the "live" reverse proxy server that will route your `url` through `localhost:9000`.
-Setting `live: false` will allow you to run a local mock server with the saved data from the live server _but this feature is still under development_.

 An example .yml file: